 A deposit of €500 is payable to secure a place on most courses.
 Deposits are non-refundable.
-If you are in any doubt as to whether a deposit payment is required from you then please contact the relevant School directly.
 The deposit amount will be deducted from your fee obligation.

 Proof of identity

 Applicants should be aware that, if admitted to a course, they will be required to present either their birth certificate or passport as part of the registration process.